Glute Bridge with Pulse

 Breath Control

-3. Inhale as you lower your hips back down towards the ground, then exhale as you lift your hips back up.
+Inhale as you lower your hips back down to the ground, and exhale as you lift your hips up and pulse.

 Common errors